 Have you ever considered, gentlemen, what real social forces determine "the sweep of the revolution"?
-Let us leave aside the forces of foreign politics, of international combinations, which have turned out very favorably for us at the present time, but which we all leave out of our discussion, and rightly so, inasmuch as we are concerned with the question of the internal forces of Russia.
+Let us leave aside the forces of foreign politics, of international combinations, which have turned out very favourably for us at the present time, but which we all leave out of our discussion, and rightly so, inasmuch as we are concerned with the question of the internal forces of Russia.
 Look at these internal social forces.
 Aligned against the revolution are the autocracy, the imperial court, the police, the bureaucracy, the army and the handful of high nobility.
 The deeper the indignation of the people grows, the less reliable become the troops, and the more the bureaucracy wavers.
-Moreover, the bourgeoisie, on the whole, is now in favor of the revolution, is zealously making speeches about liberty, holding forth more and more frequently in the name of the people, and even in the name of the revolution.61 But we Marxists all know from theory and from daily and hourly observation of our liberals, Zemstvo-ists and Orvobozhdentsi that the bourgeoisie is inconsistent, self-seeking and cowardly in its support of the revolution.
+Moreover, the bourgeoisie, on the whole, is now in favour of the revolution, is zealously making speeches about liberty, holding forth more and more frequently in the name of the people, and even in the name of the revolution.
+But we Marxists all know from theory and from daily and hourly observation of our liberals, Zemstvo-ists and Osvobozhdentsi that the bourgeoisie is inconsistent, self-seeking and cowardly in its support of the revolution.
 The bourgeoisie, in the mass, will inevitably turn towards counterrevolution, towards the autocracy, against the revolution and against the people, immediately its narrow, selfish interests are met, immediately it "recoils" from consistent democracy (and it is already recoiling from it!).
 There remains the "people," that is, the proletariat and the peasantry: the proletariat alone can be relied on to march to the end, for it is going far beyond the democratic revolution.
 That is why the proletariat fights in the front ranks for a republic and contemptuously rejects silly and unworthy advice to take care not to frighten away the bourgeoisie.
-The peasantry includes a great number of semi-proletarian as well as petit-bourgeois elements.
+The peasantry includes a great number of semiproletarian as well as petty-bourgeois elements.
 This causes it also to be unstable and compels the proletariat to unite in a strictly class party.
 But the instability of the peasantry differs radically from the instability of the bourgeoisie, for at the present time the peasantry is interested not so much in the absolute preservation of private property as in the confiscation of the landed estates, one of the principal forms of private property.
-While this does not make the peasantry become socialist or cease to be petit-bourgeois, it is capable of becoming a wholehearted and most radical adherent of the democratic revolution.
-The peasantry will inevitably become such if only the progress of revolutionary events, which is enlightening it, is not checked too soon by the treachery of the bourgeoisie and the defeat of the
+While this does not make the peasantry become socialist or cease to be petty-bourgeois, it is capable of becoming a wholehearted and most radical adherent of the democratic revolution.
+The peasantry will inevitably become such if only the progress of revolutionary events, which is enlightening it, is not checked too soon by the treachery of the bourgeoisie and the defeat of the proletariat.
+Subject to this condition, the peasantry will inevitably become a bulwark of the revolution and the republic, for only a completely victorious revolution can give the peasantry everything in the sphere of agrarian reforms - everything that the peasants desire, of which they dream, and of which they truly stand in need (not for the abolition of capitalism as the "Socialist-Revolutionaries" imagine, but) in order to emerge from the mire of semiserfdom, from the gloom of oppression and servitude, in order to improve their living conditions as much as it is possible to improve them under the system of commodity production.

-61 Of interest in this connection is Mr. Struve s open letter to Jaurès recently published by the latter in L'Humanité and by Mr. Struve in the Osvobozhdeniye, No. 72.
-[L'Humanité-a daily paper founded in 1904 by Jean Jaurès as the organ of the French Socialist Party.
-Soon after the split in the Socialist Party at the Tours Congress (December 1920) and the formation of the Communist Party of France, the paper became the organ of the latter.-Ed.]
+^{} Of interest in this connection is Mr. Struve's open letter to Jaurès, recently published by the latter in L'Humanité^{AI} and by Mr. Struve in the Osvobozhdeniye, No. 72.